 The switch to a software-defined wide area network (SD-WAN) is becoming an increasingly popular option to businesses worldwide.
-In fact, the International Data Corporation predicts that the SD-WAN market is projected to reach $26 billion by 2028, according to Adroit Market Research.
+In fact, the global SD-WAN market is projected to reach $26 billion by 2028, according to Adroit Market Research.

-However, leveraging traditional WAN technology is still a valid and reliable way to deliver and receive network services.
+However, leveraging traditional wide area network (WAN) technology is still a valid and reliable way to deliver and receive network services.
 In some cases, a hybrid approach with both in play can be the most beneficial.
 It really depends on the needs and unique situation of each organization.

 With SD-WAN, organizations can connect all of their offices to a central network in the cloud, which can increase control and flexibility.